Working From Home

 You’ll also need to consider whether the function of the property will be changing.
 No matter what kind of work you carry out from home – whether it’s using a room as a personal office or using space to teach music or repair cars, as long as the property’s still mainly a home then you won’t need to apply for permission to change the use of the building.

 Even if you don’t need to apply for planning permission, we recommend that you apply for a lawful development certificate to prove that the work is covered by permitted development and that any new activities are covered by the lawful use of the building.

 Your Home Working Environment

 - Is there enough natural light?
-If natural light isn’t an option, consider natural light (white light) bulbs.
+If natural light isn’t an option, consider natural light (white light) bulbs or circadian rhythm lighting.
 Bad lighting can cause eyestrain, headaches and fatigue.

 - Is there enough space for a desk, chair and other office furnishings?
 Have you considered what your storage/shelving requirements are?
 Can you easily open/close windows and doors once the room’s furnished?